satra/NiPyPe-Paper/nipype_paper.rst

 requirements of open source definition (see Open Source Initiative\ :sup:``[4] <#ftnt4>`_`\ ) and Debian Free Software Guidelines\ :sup:``[5] <#ftnt5>`_`\ .
-Development is carried out openly through distributed version control system (GIT via GitHub) in an online community.
+Development is carried out openly through distributed version control system (GIT via GitHub\ :sup:``[6] <#ftnt6>`_`\ ) in an online community.
 The current version of the source code together with complete history is accessible to everyone.
 Discussions between developers and design decisions are done on an open access mailing list.
 Such setup encourages a broader community of developers to join the project and allows sharing of the development resources (effort, money, information and time).

 In these previous paragraphs, we presented key features of NiPyPe that facilitate rapid development and deployment of analysis procedures in